-Call the parents(s) or follow your school's emergency procedures immediately:
+Call the parents(s) or follow your school's emergency procedures immediately if the student experiences any of the following side effects:

 - Seizure (fit, convulsion) (This is a medical emergency.)

 - Very fast or irregular heartbeat (This is a medical emergency.)

 - Fainting

 - Hallucinations (hearing voices or seeing things that are not there)

 - Inability to urinate

 - Confusion

 - Severe change in behavior